lweasel/piquant/docs/assessment.rst

 Note that each statistic is calculated both for the set of estimated transcript abundances as a whole, and for each group of transcripts determined to share similar properties by each transcript classifier (see :ref:`assessment-transcript-classifiers`).

+Note also that each statistic can be marked as being suitable for producing interesting graphs or not; all statistics described below are suitable for graphing unless stated otherwise.

 Number of TPMs
 ^^^^^^^^^^^^^^

 This is simply the number of TPMs ("transcripts per million" values) calculated, corresponding to the total number of transcripts in the transcript group, or as a whole.

+This statistic is marked as being not suitable for producing graphs.

 Number of 'true positive' TPMs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^